fbickfordsmith/attention-iclr/README.md

 ## Abstract
 Top-down attention allows people to focus on task-relevant visual information.
 Is the resulting perceptual boost task-dependent in naturalistic settings?
 We aim to answer this with a large-scale computational experiment.
 First, we design a collection of visual tasks, each consisting of classifying images from a chosen task set (subset of ImageNet categories).
 The nature of a task is determined by which categories are included in the task set.
 Second, on each task we train an attention-augmented neural network and then compare its accuracy to that of a baseline network.
 We show that the perceptual boost of attention is stronger with increasing task-set difficulty, weaker with increasing task-set size and weaker with increasing perceptual similarity within a task set.

-## Key figure
 >![](/results/accuracy_change_plots.png)
 >Accuracy change produced by attention on 25 difficulty-based task sets (left), 20 size-based task sets (middle) and 40 similarity-based task sets (right).
 Task-set size is transformed logarithmically with base 2.
 Least-squares linear regression is applied to each subset of results, from (A) to (F); predictions of the linear models are shown as broken lines.

 ## A brief guide to reproducing our results
 Run the files in the table below, all found in `attention/experiments/`.
 Then run `results/accuracy_change_analysis.ipynb` to produce the plots and statistics presented in the paper.
+The code in this repository should work with TensorFlow v2.1.

 \# | Step | File
 -|-|-